Research from the Center for the Study of Social Policy suggests that the following Community Conditions nurture strong families:

 California’s Risk Factors

-A variety of factors place children and their families at greater risk for maltreatment.
+A variety of factors place children and their families at greater risk for abuse and neglect.
 These are some of those factors that are endemic to California communities:

 Disproportionate Impact of Race & Ethnicity

 Institutional racism and systemic oppression over generations have disproportionately impacted families of color.
-Therefore, it is essential to recognize the inequity of child maltreatment rates along racial and ethnic lines in California.
+Therefore, it is essential to recognize the inequity of child abuse and neglect rates along racial and ethnic lines in California.
 Rates of substantiations are significantly higher among Black and Native American children than White and Asian children.
 Rates of substantiation among Latinx families are also somewhat higher than their population percentage.

 Impact of Race & Ethnicity Chart